Early settlers in Ranger were the Anthony Lewis and the W.L. Jackson

 Marilyn and Joanne, Dr. C.L.
 Jackson & wife, Nietta

-WILLIAM ANTHONY LEWIS, was the son of a barber and became a long-time
+WILLIAM ANTHONY LEWIS, was the son of a barber and became

-also lived part of the year in Ranger.
-As a young man he had hunted
+at one time, also lived part of the year in Ranger.
+As a young

-buffalo with the Indians and once was paid with the pistol of a
+man he had hunted buffalo with the Indians and once was paid with

-famous folk hero.
+the pistol of a famous folk hero.

-Anthony’s daughter, Exa, had met WALTER L. JACKSON at Baylor where he
+Anthony’s daughter, Exa, had met WALTER L. JACKSON at Baylor

 Dr. W.L.
 Jackson, Dr. C.L.
 Jackson & wife, Exa Marilyn &